This post may contain affiliate links. Please read our disclosure policy.

 Indian

-• BungalowMichelin Bib Gourmand (east village): favorite & outstanding. yogurt kebabs, five cheese kulcha, anarkali chicken, chicken amrit, daal bungalow, chicken biryani, rose kulfi, mango three ways, masala chai
+• BungalowMichelin Bib Gourmand (east village): favorite & exceptional. yogurt kebabs, five cheese kulcha, anarkali chicken, chicken amrit, daal bungalow, chicken biryani, rose kulfi, mango three ways, masala chai

 • Indian Accent (midtown west): favorite & exceptional. potato sphere chaat, bengal rice khichdi, baked sea bass, makhan malai, doda burfi